JamesDoonan1/computational_theory/README.md

 ## 📌 Problem Statement
 This task involves **finding English words whose SHA-256 hash digests contain the highest number of leading `0` bits**.

 The challenge is similar to **Proof-of-Work (PoW) mechanisms** used in **blockchain mining**, where miners compete to find a hash value with a certain number of leading zeros.
-However, rather than generating hashes by brute force, I am analyzing **real English words** to find those that naturally produce hashes with the most leading zeros.
+However, rather than generating hashes by brute force, I am analysing **real English words** to find those that naturally produce hashes with the most leading zeros.

 ## 📌 Research & Explanation
 ### 🔹 What is Proof of Work?